 - New York (John F. Kennedy International Airport)

 - New York (Newark Liberty International Airport)

-Visa and immigration procedures in France
+Visa and Immigration Procedures to France

 Travelers from non-visa exempt countries must have the Schengen visa in order to enter France.
 The general requirements are the application form, 2 photos, a passport valid for at least 3 months, return air ticket, travel visa insurance, cover letter, proof of accommodation, proof of civil status, and proof of sufficient financial means for your period of stay.
 For further details please contact your local embassy.